 • Pharmacy diversion (employee theft, undercounting of pills by pharmacy staff)

-Doctors should carefully identify and monitor benzodiazepine use in high-risk individuals, such as those with a personal or family history of substance abuse.
-The risk of benzodiazepine addiction can be reduced or prevented by issuing prescriptions for 1–2 weeks’ supply and monitoring for signs of abuse.
+Doctors carefully monitor benzodiazepine use in high-risk individuals, such as those with a personal or family history of substance abuse.
+To reduce the risk of benzodiazepine addiction, healthcare providers issue prescriptions for 1–2 weeks’ supply and offer refills only at follow up visits.
+They also monitor patients for signs of benzo abuse.
+Prescription monitoring programs are in place to ensure patients do not obtain benzos from multiple sources (doctor-shopping or pharmacy-diversion).
 Pharmacy shoppers and doctor shoppers are at 4–5 times higher risk of escalation of doses, benzodiazepine addiction, and overdose deaths.
-Prescription monitoring programs can help ensure patients do not obtain benzos from multiple sources (doctor-shopping or pharmacy-diversion).

 Urine drug screening for benzodiazepines is complex because one benzo is often the metabolite of another.
 For example, temazepam is a metabolite of diazepam.
 Therefore, the presence of temazepam in the urine could lead to the (wrong) conclusion that a patient has been using other benzodiazepines during diazepam treatment.
 [21]